 - Decision + Purchase

-Each of your buyer characters will navigate each of these four phases a little differently, and that means tying your content to each step of your buying cycle.
+Each of your buyer characters will navigate each of these four phases a little differently, and that means tying your marketing writing to each step of your buying cycle.

 This critical phase sees potential customers compare your product or service to others offering similar or related solutions to their current problem.
 Case studies and customer testimonials help your brand shine as prospects begin to whittle down their list of potential vendors.